PROGRAM

 - Students are expected to present progress reports on their own work in a workshop and lunch seminar series (run by Gagliarducci, Guiso, and Wu)

-- Students are expected to attend on a regular basis the seminars held at either EIEF, Luiss or Tor Vergata, especially when the topic is close to your research interests
+- Students are expected to attend on a regular basis the seminars held at either EIEF, LUISS or Tor Vergata, especially when the topic is close to your research interests

 Other